FNA-XNA/docs/docs/appendix/Appendix-B:-FNA-on-Consoles.md

 Unless you're working with savedata, using `System.IO.File` is highly discouraged.
 (And even then, savedata was supposed to be done with `Microsoft.Xna.Framework.Storage` in the XBLIG world).
 If you're loading files with `File.Open` specifically, your game may not even work on PC because the player may have the game installed in a location without write permissions!

 To load files, use `TitleContainer.OpenStream` instead.
-Save data should be handled with `Microsoft.Xna.Framework.Storage`, but if you already have established savedata out in the wild, isolate your filesystem calls as much as possible.
+We actually do _not_ recommend `Microsoft.Xna.Framework.Storage`; instead you should use [SDL3's Storage API](https://wiki.libsdl.org/SDL3/CategoryStorage) (this is provided in our included C# bindings).
+If you already have established savedata out in the wild, isolate your filesystem calls as much as possible.
 Lord knows how many times I've done [this](../4:-FNA-and-Windows-API.md#environmentspecialfolder) to make Linux savedata not go directly in `$HOME`...

 ## Xbox GDK